perl11/cperl/STATUS.md

 * fast arithmetic overflow
 * convert static method to subs
 * Config as XS
-* strict, attributes, DynaLoader, XSLoader as builtin packages, rewritten in C
+* strict, attributes, DynaLoader, XSLoader as builtin packages, rewritten in C.
+  Security fixes for DynaLoader
 * changed default hash function to the fastest FNV1A *(as in the stableperl fork)*
 * changed the hash collision strategy from randomize to the usual move-to-front
 * changed the default hash fill rate from 100% to 90%